Some of the key inspiring and influential individuals who have fought for social justices in the LGBTQ community throughout history.

-Born in 1868 and known as the first father of transgenderism, German physician and sexologist Hirschfeld pioneered the understanding of human sexuality and the advocacy of lesbian, gay, bisexual, transgender and intersex (LGBTI) human rights at a time when it was deeply unpopular to do so.
+Known as the first father of transgenderism, German physician Hirschfeld pioneered the advocacy of lesbian, gay, bisexual, transgender and intersex (LGBTI) human rights at a time when it was deeply unpopular to do so.
 He launched the world’s first gay rights organization, the Scientific Humanitarian Committee, in Berlin in 1897, which trail blazed the struggle for homosexual emancipation.
 As well as research into sexuality, the Institute promoted sex education, contraception, marriage guidance counseling, advice for gay and transgender people, the treatment and prevention of sexually transmitted diseases, gay law reform and women’s rights and saw over 20,000 people a year.

-Known as the mother of the LGBT civil rights movement, Gittings was born in Vienna in 1932 but moved to Philadelphia in the ‘50s.
-While in her downtime she’s explore New York City’s nightlife dresses in male drag, she also headed up the NYC branch of Daughters of Bilitis (DOB), the U.S’s first lesbian civil rights organization.
-She continued to fight for gay rights throughout the life.
-In the 1970s, Gittings became a prominent member of the American Psychiatric Association’s fight to remove homosexuality from the list of psychiatric disorders and in 2006, a year before her death, the APA recognized her hard work by awarding her its first annual civil rights awards.
+Known as the mother of the LGBT civil rights movement, Gittings was born in Vienna in 1932 but moved to Philadelphia in the 1950s.
+In her downtime she explored New York City’s nightlife dressed in male drag, while heading up the NYC branch of Daughters of Bilitis (DOB), the U.S’s first lesbian civil rights organization.
+She continued to fight for gay rights throughout her life, and in the 1970s became a prominent member of the American Psychiatric Association’s fight to remove homosexuality from the list of psychiatric disorders.
+In 2006, a year before her death, the APA recognized her hard work by awarding her its first annual civil rights award.

 Known as Martin Luther King’s right hand man, young gay activist Rustin was arrested for a homosexual act in 1953, when homosexuality was still criminalized in parts of the U.S. His criminal record led Rustin to serve as an influential adviser to key civil rights leaders, instead of being a spokesperson himself, which is why you might not immediately know his name.
 It wasn’t until the 1970s that he became a public advocate for LGBTQ causes, but prior to this Rustin was a key behind-the-scenes figure.
 He was the chief organizer of the march MLK led when he delivered his famous ‘I had a dream” speech in 1963 standing behind King as he spoke, and dedicated his life fighting for the rights of others, often while facing discriminations of his own.